turcofran/omfootctrl/src/README.txt

 http://stackoverflow.com/questions/15035420/configuring-camera-properties-in-new-ocv-2-4-3
 https://www.linuxtv.org/downloads/legacy/video4linux/API/V4L2_API/spec-single/v4l2.html#camera-controls
 So, I try to modify the time using the V4L2_CID_EXPOSURE_ABSOLUTE, but is not success.
 That is because the camera doesn't implement that control, as the cmd v4l2-ctl --all says.
-So, the solution for this camera is set the control as AUTO, but without auto priotitym which means that the frame rate must remain constant.
+So, the solution for this camera is set the control as V4L2_EXPOSURE_APERTURE_PRIORITY, but without auto priotitym which means that the frame rate must remain constant.
+That is: set V4L2_CID_EXPOSURE_AUTO as V4L2_EXPOSURE_APERTURE_PRIORITY set V4L2_CID_EXPOSURE_AUTO_PRIORITY as 0 (false)

 OPENCV
 ------